 The deadline is March 1, for both electronic and snail mail entries, with the submission period open from October 1 to March 1.
 (THIS IS A NEW DEADLINE.
 We are sorry for any confusion!
 You may have read about this contest in a magazine or blog that posted an old deadline; please note that the deadlines listed here on the Hunger Mountain website are the correct deadlines, thank you.)

 Where is last year’s winning entry?

-You can read “Covered up Their Names” by Jackie Lea Sommers, the 2013 grand prize winner, and “The Bus” by Maggie Lehrman, the 2012 YA category winner, and “The Mapmaker’s Boy” by Christina Soontornvat, the 2012 Middle Grade category winner in Hunger Mountain 18.
-(Order here.)
+Last year’s winner, “Isadora’s Sandalias” by Robin Heald, along with the first place winner in the Young Adult Category, appears in Hunger Mountain 19: the BODY issue.
+You can read “Covered up Their Names” by Jackie Lea Sommers, the 2013 grand prize winner, and “The Bus” by Maggie Lehrman, the 2013 YA category winner, and “The Mapmaker’s Boy” by Christina Soontornvat, the 2013 Middle Grade category winner in Hunger Mountain 18.